trevorforrey/trevorforrey.github.io/_posts/projects/2018-04-03-subway-shibori.md

 {:.image}
 ![Alt text](assets/img/subwayShibori/EmbeddedShot.JPG "My Title")

+As you can see, integrating all the tech into the garment took quite a lot of space!

 # Reflection

 I really loved challenging myself creatively while learning how to sew and the basics of fashion.
-I definitely plan on creating future wearable tech project in the future, that take advantage of smart materials.
+I definitely plan on creating future wearable tech projects in the future, that take advantage of smart materials.
+I would love to create a piece that uses smart materials to better embed tech into a garment, instead of having two distinct layers.